ahaeu/BudgetBuddy/README.md

 # 💸 BudgetBuddy – Your Personal Finance Tracker

-**BudgetBuddy** is an interactive Streamlit app that helps you track, manage, and analyze your income and expenses — no spreadsheets required!
+**BudgetBuddy** is an interactive Streamlit app that helps you track, manage, and analyze your income and expenses.

 ## 🚀 Features